 Fares & Rates…

 Here is a breakdown of our basic expenses on that trip.
-Note that there are other accommodation (even cheaper or more expensive options) and means of transport to make this kind of trip possible.
+Note that there are other accommodations (even cheaper or more expensive options) and means of transport to make this kind of trip possible.

 - Van + Tricycle – Around Php 150 + Php 15 each/way